See all articles on the topic of German Group Classes.

 Getting my head around grammar has not been easy.
 But the biggest hurdle for me was confidence when speaking.
 I initially did not have the courage to speak much, apart from words like “Entschuldigung” and “danke”.

-How has Language Gym helped you in your language learning journey?
+How has Deutsch Gym helped you in your language learning journey?

 It gave me the confidence to 'open my mouth' and just try.
 It allowed me to practice expressions and sentences in an online classroom setting.
 It has been super helpful.
 Remember - I scored maximum in my A2 test in the speaking section :)

-How often do you attend Language Gym meetups?
+How often do you attend Deutsch Gym German Group Classes?

 Typically, I attend it 3 or 4 times every week.
 I like Deutsch Gym because there is a possibility of attending any day of the week when you have time.